smhxx/atom-ts-transpiler/README.md

 runtime, Atom will pass it through the TypeScript transpiler, caching the result until your package is updated or one of the `cacheKeyFiles` changes.
 It's that easy!

+*(Note: The glob shown above matches all .ts and .tsx files **not** within the package's node_modules directory.
+This should be appropriate for 99% of packages, but can be modified if necessary.)*

 ## License